 I’m in the latter group.

-I was watching a YouTube video this morning where the host was bringing up the photo and trying to make a big deal about it.
+I watched a YouTube video this morning where the host was bringing up the photo and trying to make a big deal about it.
 The video drove me to take six minutes and conduct a proper Internet search.
-My goal was to find the source of the t-shirts.
+My goal was to find the source of these t-shirts.
 This is what I was able to find.

 “The Force is Female” is from Nike